drothblatt/FinalProject/README.md

 2015-01-20:
 *David: Altered the way in which the Scanners worked so that the user would have a better experience when playing the game in the terminal.
 Also looked to try and salvage processing, to no avail :(.

+2015-01-21:
+*David: Edited the terminal-based version of the game.
+Added a print statement that let user know who started round.
+Made other aesthetic changes.
+Made significant efforts at processing.
+Changed set-up.
+Tried to fix Game4 file so that it would work.
+Made progress, but could not figure it out.